Archive Negative Effects of Social Media on Physical Health

 Social Media’s Negative Effects on Physical Health

-The negative effects of social media on physical health can be categorized to be understood easily.
+The negative effects of excessive use of social media on physical health can be categorized to be understood easily.
 Here are the most important ones you need to know about.

 Too Much Screen Time